Morijarti/fastapi-tips/README.md

 # 101 FastAPI Tips by [The FastAPI Expert]

-This repository contains trips and tricks for FastAPI.
+This repository contains tips and tricks for FastAPI.
 If you have any tip that you believe is useful, feel free to open an issue or a pull request.

-Consider sponsor me on GitHub to support my work.
+Consider sponsoring me on GitHub to support my work.
 With your support, I will be able to create more content like this.

 [![GitHub Sponsors](https://img.shields.io/badge/Sponsor%20me%20on-GitHub-%23EA4AAA)](https://github.com/sponsors/Kludex)